 are all around us.
 We can not avoid them, as plastics of all

 kinds have been fully integrated into our daily lives.
 Although

 APVG or its Founder are anti-plastic.
 They simply recognize it

 for what it represents - a growing global waste crisis and we

 advocate to reduce its use and better manage this waste.

-We must all ask ourselves, "Do we really need cookies, apples and many of these products packaged in plastic boxes?
-No!
-They can be placed in paper bags or boxes.
+We must all ask ourselves, "Do we really need cookies, apples and many of these products packaged in clear plastic boxes?
+The answer is NO!
+They can be placed in paper bags or boxes like they were for many years before plastic was introduced.
 Despite the fear of CoVid-19 and the craze to wrap everything in plastic.

-Check out our and the APVG websites to learn more about the issues.
-If you would like to make a NON-Tax-deductible donation to help us fund our awareness campaigns or programs, using cash, BitCoin or other select cyrptocurrencies through the APVG website, we thank you in advance.
+Check out this website and If you would like to make a NON-Tax-deductible donation to help us fund our awareness campaigns or programs, please contribute to our FundRazr campaign if using cash.
+Those of you who wish to donate using BitCoin or other select cyrpto currencies may do so directly through the APVG website, we thank you in advance.

 "We all came out of the Oceans, which has a soul that flows and lives within each of us.